fuongbregas/GameConnect/README.md

 ### 3. How to run the project locally with Terminal:
 - Run MongoDB.
+- Go to the Backend/Python folder, run *python3 run.py* to load all the game data from Twitch IGDB.
 - Go to the Frontend/game-connect folder, run *npm install*.
 - Go to the Socket folder, run *npm install*.
 - Go to the Backend folder, run these two commands: